Discovering characters for your book happens in many different ways for a writer. Often, these ways will end up surprising you.

 I knew, too, that her photo belonged on my desk, where it has sat for years, while I wrote the book, revised the book, and now did a total rewrite of the book.

-Regina's family welcomed my husband and me with what I can only think is the "southern hospitality" that the region is so famous for.
+Regina's family welcomed my husband and me with what I can only think is the "southern hospitality" that region is famous for.
 They invited us into their homes, fed us wonderful home-cooked meals each day and took us sightseeing.

 One night, as the family gathered with us after dinner, they gave me Fayree.